Business Formation Lawyer Sacramento CA

 Limited Liability Companies (LLCs) and Corporations (Inc.)

 LLCs and Corporations have much in common, but there are some important differences between the two.
 It’s a good idea to decide which one will be of more benefit to you before moving forward with setting up your company.
-Before you file the necessary paperwork, a business formation lawyer in Sacramento CA from the Yee Law Group, PC can offer you additional guidance.
+Before you file the necessary paperwork, a business formation lawyer in Sacramento CA from the Yee Law Group Inc. can offer you additional guidance.
 However, here is what the two business types have in common:

 - They are officially formed after submitting paperwork with the state, which then approves it.